KRKARTRACERS

 Pilot name on the live board

-The team row shows the pilot's full name (Surname First name) and a link to their profile.
+The team row shows the pilot's full name (Surname First name), a small photo, and a link to their profile.
 This information is visible to all viewers of the broadcast — no login or subscription required.

 • Broadcasts often send only the pilot's surname.
 We fill in the full name from our database and preserve it on every table update.